Thai name: Surnames

-Generic surnames
+Ethnic surnames

 The surnames of most of the non-Chinese Thai population, such as the Siamese, Mon, Indian, Persian, Pathan, Portuguese, Isan, Lanna, Northern Khmer, or Kuy often use simple words in their surname.
 Common origins for surnames include naming them after ancestors, professions, or places of residence.
 For example, the surname of footballer Siwarak Tedsungnoen comes from the name of Sung Noen District, or Kroekrit Thaweekarn comes from the name of Kanchanadit district.

 Chinese surnames

 Surnames among Thais of Chinese descent are mostly derived from the Chinese surname and contain hints toward the original.
 For example, the family of former Prime Minister Thaksin Shinawatra, adopted the surname in 1938, where the first syllable of the surname, "shin", is derived from the Chinese surname 丘, while the surname of former Prime Minister Banharn Silpa-archa contains "archa", which means horse in Chinese.
+However, this is not always the case, such as the family of former Prime Minister Srettha Thavisin, whose surname does not have any hint of his Chinese surname 高.

-Melayu surnames
+Malay surnames

 Malay traditional culture does not include surnames.
 The majority of Thais of Malay descent surnames are in the same style as mainstream Thai, such as Madsiri or Pitsuwan.
-However, many Thai Malays also use Melayu language terms in their surnames such as Dolah, Lahsoh, Soleb, and Sriyankem.
+However, some Thai Malays also use Malay language terms in their surnames such as Dolah, Lahsoh, Soleb, Sriyankem, Yousoh, etc.